kreibaum/pacosako/README.md

 Once you copy this the dev server should pick up the change and recompile the frontend for you.

+### Adding a new language

+You first need a new language file in `frontend/i18n`.
+This can be an empty dictionary `{}`.
+Once you sync that to weblate, weblate will allow translators to translate the file.

+When translations are available, merge changes from weblate into the main branch as described above.

+Add your language to `frontend/pytrans.json` to make it available to the Elm code.
+Then run `pytrans.py` in the frontend directory.
+The `Translations.elm` file is now updated and the Elm compiler should direct you to the next steps.

+Afterwards you also need to update the `languageChoiceV2` function in `Header.elm`.

+Note that locally switching language does't work with the buttons any instead you need to run `pytrans.py Esperanto` or the equivalent for your language.
+This is because the language is set at compile time so the app only has one language at a time.

+In the backend you need to adapt the `get_static_language_file` function to make sure the productive server is also able to deliver the compiled Elm in the right language.

 ## Working with Julia

 To compile the shared library run `cargo build --release` in ./lib